Clarkson-Applied-Data-Science/IA637_Beata_Tatenda/README.md

 The Clinic Appointment & Check-In Management System is a full-stack web application designed to streamline how clinics manage patient bookings, doctor schedules, and check-in workflows.
 The system supports two primary user roles—patients and doctors—and provides role-based functionality to ensure an efficient and secure medical appointment experience.

-This project was developed using the Flask web framework, following the same object-oriented structure used in class (with baseObject, entity classes, SQL scripts, and Jinja templates).
+This project was developed using the Flask web framework, following the object-oriented structure (with baseObject, entity classes, SQL scripts, and Jinja templates).
 It demonstrates core software engineering concepts including CRUD operations, relational database management, authentication, analytics, and dynamic visualizations.

 The application features a complete appointment workflow: